 - Keep invitations open; folks might make the next activity

-- Be engaged, communicate your daily and weekly work activities and summaries, take notes to help with team discussions: 'I noticed X, can you help me understand this?'
+- Be engaged, communicate your daily and weekly work activities and summaries, and take notes to help with team discussions: 'I noticed X, can you help me understand this?'

 - Be professional when speaking to colleagues